 Dianna Hwang is a member of the firm’s Health, Insurance and Local Government Practices.
 Her practice is primarily litigation based and largely involves representing health authorities and municipalities.
 She also regularly advises health authorities on quality assurance matters.
+Her practice involves professional negligence and estate litigation work as well.
 Dianna works closely with her clients to achieve favorable results, whether it is representing their interests in court or through negotiating settlements.

 - 1998 LL.B.
 Dalhousie University